A Hofmann-Mislove theorem for approach spaces: Compact functions of approach spaces

-\end{prop} The following proposition is an analogy of the fact that continuous images of compact sets are compact. \begin{prop}Let $f\colon(X,\delta_X)\lra(Y,\delta_Y)$ be a contraction between approach spaces.
+Parallel to the fact that continuous images of compact sets are compact, we have: \begin{prop}Let $f\colon(X,\delta_X)\lra(Y,\delta_Y)$ be a continuous map between approach spaces.
 Then for each compact function $\theta$ of $(X,\delta_X)$, the function is compact in $(Y,\delta_Y)$.\end{prop}

 \begin{proof}This follows directly from the above proposition and the fact that for every upper regular function $\lambda$ of $(Y,\delta_Y)$. \end{proof}